cybertraining-dsc/fa20-523-317/report/report.md

 the range of algorithims discussed through articles and papers on google scholar.
 We looked at a total of five algorithims that were commonolu shown to be used of the most searches when it came to predictive and learning analysis within NBA analytics departements and outside agencies.
-The algorithims as presented are: K-means, Artificial Neural Networks, Linear Regression, Logistic Regression, and Support Vector Machines.
+The algorithims as presented are: K-means, Artificial Neural Networks, Linear Regression, Logistic Regression, and Support Vector Machines[^7].
 Linear Progression was by far the most written on topic within the five algorithims listed above with a total of 11,000 searches.
 It is followed by the Support Vector Machines with 5,240, Logistic Regression with 4,500, Artificial Neural Networks with 4,300, and K-Means with 1,590 search results(*all results via google scholar search bar).